Billionaire Profile

 Early Life

-Rodger Riney was born in 1945.
-He developed an interest in the stock market at a young age, inspired by his grandparents.
-Riney earned a Bachelor of Science in civil engineering and an MBA from the University of Missouri.
-During his studies, he gained experience by interning at Edward Jones Investments.
+Rodger O. Riney was born in 1945.
+He was introduced to the stock market at a young age by his grandparents.
+Riney earned a Bachelor of Science in civil engineering and a Master of Business Administration from the University of Missouri.
+During his studies, he gained valuable experience by interning at Edward Jones Investments.

 Rise to Success

 In 1975, Riney recognized an opportunity in the deregulated brokerage industry.
-In 1980, he founded Scottsdale Securities in Scottsdale, Arizona.
-He later opened a second branch in St. Louis in 1981.
-In 1996, Riney launched Scottrade's website and electronic trading platform, which significantly increased the company's growth.
-His management style has been described as conservative.
-In 2017, TD Ameritrade acquired Scottrade.
+In 1980, he founded Scottsdale Securities in Scottsdale, Arizona, later renamed Scottrade.
+In 1996, Scottrade launched its website and electronic trading platform, leading to significant growth.
+Riney's focus on customer service and reduced commissions was a key differentiator.
+Scottrade expanded to over 500 branch offices and became a leading online trading firm.
+In September 2017, TD Ameritrade acquired Scottrade for $4 billion.

 Key Business Strategies